framoran/provisori-web/README.md

 # Notes for the evaluation purpose

+## Install
+It is possible that you need to install webpacker to run the application.
+To do this -> run bundle exec rails webpacker:install

 ## Server
 The project has been deployed to production on Heroku.
 This is the link: https://thawing-mountain-42006.herokuapp.com/